 A Messiah Is Not the Savior

 Many Jews, Christians and Muslims think the modern Messiah will be a "holy warrior," and many Christians think he will be the "the Lord and Savior Himself."
-But the Messiah (or Mashiach) is a messenger of God's Spirit of truth, a son of man, and servant of the Lord God which is the Holy One and Savior --- so the messenger certainly does not consider himself "holy."
+But the Messiah (or Mashiach) is a messenger of God's Spirit of truth, a son of man, and servant of the Lord God, a servant of the Holy One and Savior --- so the messenger certainly does not consider himself "holy."
 He knows the eternal God alone is the Holy One.
 And his only "weapons" are words of truth, which he has delivered before him as the end of age draws near.